Approximate information maximization for bandit games: Information maximization strategies

-At this stage, even if we have already obtained a closed-form expression for $\Smax$, it remains too involved to directly compute its exact (discrete) gradient for our decision policy.
-To finally derive a simplified gradient, we opt to retain asymptotic expressions of \cref{Stailgauss} and \cref{Sbodygauss} and of the obtained gradient (see \cref{Sigradientgaussian} for derivation details).
-Finally, the expression of our approximate difference of gradients of the entropy functional reads:
+For Gaussian reward distributions, one can derive an analytical expression for $\teq$ (see \cref{refteqapprox} for details), \cref{Stailexp,Sbodyexp} can be computed exactly (see \cref{reftailgauss}).
+However, at this stage, even if we have already obtained a closed-form expression for $\Smax$, it remains too involved to directly compute its exact (discrete) gradient for our decision policy.
+To finally derive a simplified gradient, we retain only the asymptotic terms of \cref{Stailexp,Sbodyexp} and of the obtained gradient (see \cref{Sigradientgaussian} for derivation details).
+Finally, the expression of our approximate difference of gradients of the entropy, whether calculated along a given worse empirical arm $k$ or along the best empirical arm, reads: